robergwillian/dynamicForms/README.md

 ### Future changes and improvements:

+* Use React Hook Form for form control and validation
 * Add unit tests
 * Add storybook to compose the components that would be used on the forms
 * Be able to save form configs that are uploaded via API along with its values